xNok/concourse-pipeline-maker/README.md

 Additionally, it provide feature to improve the maintainability of your pipelines, such as:
   * Generating command line to manually set pipeline
-  * Merge of pipeline (split configuration in multiple files or override existing configuration)
+  * Merge of pipeline (Therefore you can split yout yaml configuration in multiple files or override existing configuration)
   * Templating (reuse a configuration to generate similar pipeline)

 ## Usage